Tiwian Kendley: Professional career

-After going undrafted in the 2018 NBA draft, Kendley signed with the Washington Wizards for NBA Summer League.
+After going undrafted in the 2018 NBA draft, Kendley signed with the Washington Wizards for the NBA Summer League.
 He averaged 9.0 points, 2.5 rebounds, 2.0 steals and 2.0 assists per game.
 In September 2018 he signed an Exhibit 10 deal with the Wizards.
 Kendley was waived by the Wizards on October 14.
 He was then added to the training camp roster of the Wizards’ NBA G League affiliate, the Capital City Go-Go.

 On February 21, 2019, Kendley was traded along with 2019 fourth-round pick to the Windy City Bulls for Dikembe Dixson and a 2019 third-round pick.

-In March 2020, Kendley joined Gigantes de Jalisco of the Mexican CIBACOPA.
+In March 2020, Kendley joined the Gigantes de Jalisco of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 In two games, he averaged 21.5 points, 4.5 rebounds, 1.5 assists and 1.5 steals per game.

 On February 22, 2021, Kendley signed with KB Vëllaznimi of the Kosovo Basketball Superleague.

 On October 23, 2021, Kendley signed with the South Bay Lakers as a free agent.
-However, he was waived on January 31, 2022.
+However, he only played four games for the team, recording averages of 0.8 points, 0.5 rebounds and 0.3 assists per game.
+Kendley was waived on January 31, 2022.

-Kendley then signed with the Wisconsin Herd, making his debut for the team on February 3, 2022 against the Lakeland Magic.
+Kendley then signed with the Wisconsin Herd, making his debut for the team on February 3, 2022, against the Lakeland Magic.
+On February 26, he scored 30 points in a defeat to the Westchester Knicks.

+In 2023, Kendley signed with the Freseros de Irapuato, an expansion team in the Liga Nacional de Baloncesto Profesional (LNBP).

+Personal life

+Kendly graduated from Morgan State in 2018 with a bachelor's degree in communications.